wbrowar/workbench/README.md

 1. In Terminal, `cd` to your project root
 2. Run `yarn`
 3. Update the `package.json` file to fit your project's needs.
 See `package.json` below
-4. Run `gulp setup` to perform the default task and to do an initial setup
+4. Run `npm run setup` to perform the default task and to do an initial setup

 ---
 ## When to Use What
 ### Beginning a project
-- When starting a project, run the helper task, `gulp`, to see what commands are available.
+- When starting a project, run the helper task, `npm run list`, to see what commands are available.
-- When editing the `package.json` file, run `gulp vars` for a description of each variable.
-- `gulp setup` should be run at the beginning of the project to pull together template files based on the type of project your are developing.
+- `npm run setup` should be run at the beginning of the project to pull together template files based on the type of project your are developing.
 In this task, you will be prompted to answer some questions that will customize the components and templates added to your `_source` folder. *NOTE: because this task overrides files in your `_source` folder, it should only be run once, at the beginning of a project.*
-- `gulp first` moves the npm files out of the `node_modules` folder.
-In order to keep files up-to-date, and to make working with git easier, edit the `package.json` file to include paths to JS and CSS files and re-run `gulp first` to update front-end libraries.
 - `gulp font` can be run anytime you'd like when you need to add fonts to your project.
 See Using Fonts in CSS, below for configuration options.
-- To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `gulp run` task.
+- To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `npm run dev` task.
 This will give you a good idea of any errors you might run into right off the bat.
-Even better, run `gulp release` for a more thorough check.
+Even better, run `npm run prod` for a more thorough check.

 ### During Development
-- Every time you begin to write code, run `gulp watch` first.
+- Every time you begin to write code, run `npm run watch` first.
 This will watch the `_source` folder and update theme files as you save them.
-- At any given time, run `gulp run` to reprocess basic theme assets (JS, CSS, and images).
-This is not as good as running `gulp release` but it will clean out old JS, CSS, and image files and replace them with up-to-date versions.
+- At any given time, run `npm run dev` to reprocess basic theme assets (JS, CSS, and images).
+Doing this will clean out old JS, CSS, and image files and replace them with up-to-date versions.

 ### Staging and Testing
-- When staging files for review or testing, run `gulp release`—every time—before deploying to a staging server. `gulp release` includes extra tasks, such as Babel transpiling and uglification of Javascript files.
+- When staging files for review or testing, run `npm run prod`—every time—before deploying to a staging server. `npm run prod` includes extra tasks, such as Babel transpiling and uglification of Javascript files.
 While these may not be needed for better performance on a staging server, these tasks might slightly change the code enough to cause bugs to appear.

 ### Going Live
-- When preparing to go live, run the `gulp release` task.
+- When preparing to go live, run the `npm run prod` task.
 This will increase the version number in the `package.json` file, which will cause cache-busting to occur on static files that are loaded using version number parameters.
-- For feature releases (when you're adding new sections and features), run `gulp releasefeature`.
-This bumps the version number up by one SEMVER minor version.
-- Running `gulp release` cleans out all CSS, JS, SVG, and image files and replaces them with fresh builds.
+- Running `npm run prod` cleans out all CSS, JS, SVG, and image files and replaces them with fresh builds.
-- `gulp release` also creates favicons, adds Critical CSS, processes SVG icons and processes template files.
+- `npm run prod` also creates favicons, adds Critical CSS, processes SVG icons and processes template files.

 ---
 ## Theme Components
 ### SCSS Framework
-- In `_source/sass` there are a several files with underscores in front.
-These all get compiled into `all.css`, by default.
+- In `_source/scss` there are a several files with underscores in front.
+These all get compiled into `app.css`, by default.
 - Sass will compile all `.scss` files that do note contain an underscore in front of the filename.
 - Files are organized into folders:
   - `automated` – For files generated by Gulp.
 We can assume these will update on their own, so we wouldn’t edit these manually.
   - `base` – Global CSS that is used across all pages of the site.
 Animations, variables, mixins, and global styles are all organized here so they’re in one place.
   - `compontents` – base CSS for HTML components, such as forms, buttons, tables, images, etc… These should be abstracted and modular so these elements can be dropped anywhere in the site and still look the same.
   - `layout` – Layout areas and re-usable sections get styled here (as opposed to putting styles for these in the `base/_globals.scss`).
 Other layout elements can be added by just adding another .scss file here.
 It will automatically get compiled just by being in the folder.
-  - `lib` – For code pulled in using `gulp first` (as set in `package.json`).
-Also, any other CSS that we receive from vendors (like our clients) can go here.
+  - `lib` – For any CSS that we receive from vendors (like our clients) can go here.
+These should not be edited by us, so it can be assumed than any file here can be updated at any time.
   - `pages` – Code specific to a particular page.
 If code is part of a re-usable component (like a “Meet the Team” layout that can be used on several pages), it should go in `layout`, but if it’s only used on one page (like code specific to the “Homepage”), it should go here.’
 - CSS follows the [BEM naming convention](http://getbem.com/naming/) to reduce accidental mixing of styles.
 - Elements with class names that are prefixed with `c_` indicate this is a CSS component that is part of the Style Inventory.